enze-chen/mi-book-2021/preamble/overview.md

 # Overview

 A slightly more descriptive title for this module could be the following:
-**Data-driven understanding of photoactive materials using methods and tools from materials informatics**.
+**Data-driven understanding of dielectric materials using methods and tools from materials informatics**.

 ```{figure} ../assets/fig/preamble/petousis_n_Eg.png
 :alt: petousis_n_Eg